astuder/dAISy/Firmware/readme.md

 This folder contains firmware updates for the *single channel* dAISy receivers, also known as [dAISy USB](https://www.tindie.com/products/astuder/daisy-ais-receiver/).

+DO NOT try to install this firmware on other dAISy devices.
+There are currently no updates for dAISy 2+ and dAISy HAT.

 ## Firmware History

 * **4.14** December 23 2017